High School Counselors

 As a counselor, you have a very important job.
 You’re advising students on big decisions, and we’ve gathered all the information you need to tell students about Loyola University New Orleans.

 What Your Students Need to Know

-Our 11:1 student-to-professor ration allows for small, personalized discussion-oriented classes and the U.S. News and World Report consistently ranks Loyola in the top 10 regional universities in the south and among the top 25 universities in the nation for service learning.
+Our 11:1 student-to-professor ratio allows for small, personalized discussion-oriented classes and the U.S. News and World Report consistently ranks Loyola in the top 10 regional universities in the South and among the top 25 universities in the nation for service learning.

 At Loyola, each student is treated as an individual with individual needs and strengths.
 In reviewing your application, the Office of Admissions makes a decision based on several factors:

 Academic Credit and Placement

 Information about academic credit received through Advance Placement or examination, academic credit transferred to Loyola from another institution, or student placement in courses through exam scores can be found here.

 There are no minimum test score requirements for admission.
 The highest SAT critical reading and SAT math scores from separate exams if you take the test multiple times; however, ACT scores will not be superscored.

 The personal statement is an opportunity for us to get to know the student as an individual, not just a set of test scores and grades.
 We encourage students to use this essay as a way to tell their story and how they would fit in the Loyola community.